PavloKapyshin/adrian/spec.md

 Where `n` is a variable name, `t` is a type name and `v` is an optional value.

 Type of name and type of value must be equal.
+When `v` is not provided variable will be initialized using default value.

 ```adrian
 var n = v